bartificer/programming-by-stealth/docs/pbs40.md

 # PBS 40 of x – HTML5 Custom Validations with jQuery

 At the end of the previous instalment I promised we were done with HTML form validation, and insisted we were ready to move on to finishing our Cellular Automata, but it turns out that was a little premature.
-While working on my sample solution for the [previous instalment](https://bartificer.net/pbs39)‘s challenge I realised I’d forgotten to cover something very important – the fact that you can use jQuery to deal with situations where the HTML5 form validation attributes are not powerful enough for your needs.
+While working on my sample solution for the [previous instalment](https://pbs.bartificer.net/pbs39)‘s challenge, I realised I’d forgotten to cover something very important – the fact that you can use jQuery to deal with situations where the HTML5 form validation attributes are not powerful enough for your needs.
 So – we need to rectify that oversight, and that’s going to take this entire instalment to do.

 Then, while doing her homework, Allison discovered another oversight that needs to be remedied before we move away from HTML forms – we need to look at how to support keyboard-only interactions.
 Why?
 In a word – accessibility.
-So, in the next instalment we’ll start by looking at the narrow case of supporting keyboard input in forms, but we’ll then move on and look at keyboard interactions a little more broadly, and we’ll learn how to add keyboard shortcuts to our web apps.
-This will come in useful when we do then finally move on to getting our cellular automata working the following instalment.
+So, in the next instalment, we’ll start by looking at the narrow case of supporting keyboard input in forms, but we’ll then move on and look at keyboard interactions a little more broadly.
+We’ll learn how to add keyboard shortcuts to our web apps.
+This will come in useful when we do  finally move on to getting our cellular automata working in the following instalment.

 As usual, I’ve collected all the files for this instalment into a single ZIP file which you can [download here](https://www.bartbusschots.ie/s/wp-content/uploads/2017/09/pbs40.zip) or [here on GitHub](https://cdn.jsdelivr.net/gh/bbusschots/pbs-resources/instalmentZips/pbs40.zip).

-# Matching Podcast Episode 503
+## Matching Podcast Episode 503

 Listen Along: Chit Chat Across the Pond Episode 503